-- (i) Facilities at the T-junction with R37 provincial road: - Arrangements should commence immediately to reserve the land, to authorize the specified land uses and to negotiate with oil companies. - Detailed design should follow pending the outcome of the agreements reached - Budget to initiate the implementation program and to fund a portion of the capital is placed on the provincial budget. - (ii) Facilities at the entrance to the various mining shafts: - Negotiations with the mine should commence immediately on the positioning of the specified facilities and to assist with the funding of the facilities. - Detailed design should follow for individual lay-byes, pending the outcome of the agreements reached, and the requirements stated in paragraph 4.3.7. - Budget to initiate the implementation program and to fund all or part of the capital should be placed on the provincial budget for 2003.
+- (i) Facilities at the T-junction with R37 provincial road: - Category A transfer facility located at the southeastern corner of the T-junction, lower down to the hospital. - Arrangements should commence immediately to reserve the land, to authorize the specified land uses and to negotiate with oil companies. - Detailed design should follow pending the outcome of the agreements reached - Budget to initiate the implementation program and to fund a portion of the capital is placed on the provincial budget. - (ii) Facilities at the entrance to the various mining shafts: - Lay-bye facilities should be provided at about 4 entrances to the various shafts down the service road.
+Negotiations with the mine should commence immediately on the positioning of the specified facilities and to assist with the funding of the facilities. - Detailed design should follow for individual lay-byes, pending the outcome of the agreements reached, and the requirements stated in paragraph 4.3.7. - Budget to initiate the implementation program and to fund all or part of the capital should be placed on the provincial budget for 2003.